alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <!-- <script type="text/javascript" src="js/formatter.js"> </script> -->
 <link rel="stylesheet" type="text/css" href="css/style.css">

 Criminal networks are a major and ubiquitous problem in modern societies.
 However, effective and general approaches to interrupt their functioning are still an open problem.
 In this post, I will apply a method of network dismantling on four cocaine smuggling networks.
-These networks are the result of operations from 2006 to 2009 and include countries such as Brazil, Colombia, Mexico, Spain and Uruguay.
+These networks are the result of operations from 2006 to 2009 and include countries such as Brazil, Colombia, Mexico, Spain, and Uruguay.
 Additionally, by the end of this post, I will suggest that these networks can be modeled using an extension of the Barabási-Albert model.

 <!-- [^1]: The data used here was downloaded from the [UCINET](https://sites.google.com/site/ucinetsoftware/home?authuser=0) covert datasets. -->